 Uh-oh!
 Carol’s not the only one who is forgetful.
 Timmy reveals to Carol that her entire cast quit the night before after dress rehearsal because they found her to be a ‘hack’ director.
 Even the donkey in the nativity scene quit!

 Suddenly, an older gentleman steps up from the audience and onto the stage.
 His name is The Boss, and bears uncanny resemblance to Boss Hogg from the iconic TV show Dukes of Hazard.
-The Boss has Carol reflect on her Christmas past, present and future.
+The Boss has Carol reflect on her Christmas past, present, and future.
 Carol’s past was great, but the present and future appear bleak.
-Carol has not time for this.
+Carol has no time for this.
 She begs The Boss to play Santa.
 No such luck.
 The Boss no sooner leaves, when Carol hears a roaring motorcycle.
-Moments later, Carol’s Harley driving, whiskey-drinking Grandma stumbles on stage.
+Moments later, Carol’s Harley-driving, whiskey-drinking Grandma stumbles on stage.
 She’s brought Carol her annual gift: a fruitcake.
 Carol hates fruitcakes!
 Carol tells Grandma the pinch she’s in.
-Grandma does a dance routine with Mickey, Rickey, Jack and Jill (“If The World Is Your Stage”).
+Grandma does a dance routine with Mickey, Ricky, Jack, and Jill (“If The World Is Your Stage”).
 Grandma throws her back out.
 Carol asks if there’s a doctor in the house.
 The Doctor comes up from the audience to check Grandma out.
 A smitten Grandma checks him out, and they leave together.

 Fast-paced and witty, a high-octane holiday confection.

 Carol Claus – 30s.
 Former beauty queen/director.
 Her motto in life?
 "It's all about me!"